John McTiernan's unrealized projects: Tau Ceti Foxtrot

 "The script is multi-layered: clever, mysterious, feverish, tumultuous, and it's a real blast.
 The ending is astounding.
 Pure McTiernan.
 And that's all I'm allowed to say and show about it.
 McT is keen to keep his film a mystery until it's even started shooting."

 At BIFFF that same month, McTiernan further described the film as a "A Fistful of Dollars on another planet", and said he hoped to begin filming in France that fall if all went according to plan.
 However, by 2023, the film was no longer in active development, though Geoffrey Macnab of The Guardian noted that the director was still "persevering" with it.
+In a 2025 interview, he mentioned wanting to shoot a science fiction film in the forests of Bilbao.

 Doolittle

 In November 2016, McTiernan revealed in China that he intended to make a World War II feature set there about the aftermath of the Doolittle bombing raid on Tokyo in 1942.
 André Morgan would have produced the film through Ruddy Morgan Organization.
 Shooting was expected to start in 2017.